 No, finances are not a driver for the new competition.
 However, the competition will have the same centralised media rights as have recently been introduced for all European Qualifiers so associations will have even more stability in their income.

 There will certainly be fewer friendly internationals and undoubtedly fewer meaningless friendlies.
-However, there will still be space in the calendar for friendly internationals – particularly warm-up matches for final tournaments.
-UEFA is also keen that European teams still have the chance to play opponents from other confederations.
+However, there is still space in the calendar for friendly internationals – particularly warm-up matches for final tournaments.
+UEFA is also keen that European teams will still have the chance to play opponents from other confederations.

 ©UEFA.com 1998-2017.
 All rights reserved.